Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.

 Video

-- Sour cream is a delicious topping for this soup.
+- Topping Idea: Sour cream is a delicious topping for this soup.

-- To make this soup a full meal and keep it vegetarian, you can serve it topped with poached egg or hard-boiled egg.
+- To Bump Up the Protein: To make this soup a filling meal with a little more protein and still keep it vegetarian, you can serve it topped with poached egg or hard-boiled egg.

 Nutrition